AngleProtocol/angle-docs/side-products/merkl/integration-guide.md

 # 🔌 Integrate Merkl in your App

-First, keep in mind that you can integrate Merkl pools in your app, but you don't have to.
+You can integrate Merkl pools in your app but you don't have to.
 All pools are listed on the [Merkl App](https://merkl.angle.money/), and users can claim their tokens from there.
 This doc will guide you through the different options to integrate Merkl in your app.

 ![Merkl front integration diagram](/.gitbook/assets/docs-merkl-front-integration.jpg)